w3c/wai-tutorials/source/tables/index.html.erb.md

 type: intro
 ---

-All data tables need to have structural markup (coding): elements and attributes that distinguish between header and data cells and define the relationships between them.
+Data tables need structural markup added to the table to distinguish between header and data cells and define the relationships between them.
 This tutorial shows you how to apply appropriate structural table markup.
 It includes the following pages:

 -   **[Simple tables](simple.html):** Identify the topic of a row or column and denote those header cells with `<th>`{:.elem} elements in the markup.
 Also use the `<caption>`{:.elem} element to describe the overall topic of a table.

--   **[Ambiguous tables](ambiguous.html):** For tables where identifying header cells programmatically is not that easy, they can be defined using the `scope`{:.attrib} attribute.
+-   **[Ambiguous tables](ambiguous.html):** For tables where identifying header cells programmatically is not easy, they can be defined using the `scope`{:.attrib} attribute.

 -   **[Multi-level tables](multi-level.html):** If the table structure is so complex that a data cell needs to reference several levels of header cells, each header cell is assigned an `id`{:.attrib} and each data cell a `headers`{:.attrib} attribute that lists all relevant header cell `id`{:.attrib} values.